siljec/project-idi-rnnchatbot/README.md

 - --context_full_turns, this will add the entire last output in the front of the training input to include context to the training.

 ### Start training a model
+By default, the models will train on the UDC.
+To train on the OS dataset, simply add the flag (--opensubtitles) to the command.
 In the Models folder, run the desired model:

 Grid LSTM cells
 ```sh